Fri11Oct20197:30 pmSt Austell Arts Theatre

 A treat for the eyes as well as the ears: to witness two people become an “orchestra”; seemlessly, almost invisibly, switching vocals and instruments between them is as mesmeric to watch as their music is hypnotic to hear.

 Their four critically acclaimed albums and mesmerising live shows have won them obsessive worldwide fans, plaudits from musical giants and placements on TV commercials and films.

 Chrissy Mostyn’s haunting vocals, the multi-instrumental playing of Rick Pilkington, plus their fearless combination of conventional and unconventional all reflect their self-created universe where art meets sound and words paint pictures that take you with them on their deep musicaljourney into the human psyche.Voted #3 Best Unsigned Band of 2019 PROG Magazine Readers’ PollNominated for The Limelight Award 2018 Progressive Music Awards

 Winner ‘Best British Duo’ Exposure Music Awards

-Voted #4 Best New Band of 2018 PROG Magazine Readers’ PollClick Here to Book Your Tickets Online in advance :
+Voted #4 Best New Band of 2018 PROG Magazine Readers’ PollClick Here to Book Your Tickets Online :